 All model variants are fitted with a common rail 2.8-litre inter-cooled and direct injected turbo diesel that generates 110kW of power and 360Nm of torque, with a very flat torque range expected to negate any power difference between it and its major rivals.

 With big goals to take as much as 5 per cent of the local ute market within a year, ATECO and LDV parent brand Shanghai Automobile and Industrial Corporation (SAIC) are working hand in hand to not only launch Australian specific model specifications, but to also expand the existing 45 dealer LDV network to 65 by then end of 2018.

 “We are very confident our products will compete with world class competitors in every way,” SAIC Motor Vice President Lan Qingsong said.
 “Our long term vision is to have 10 per cent market share in Australia in each segment we enter.”

 Mr Qingsong and Vice General Manager and Chief Technical Officer Hao Jingxian highlighted LDV’s plan to also introduce fuel cell and electric vehicles as soon as possible, with both options soon to be available in the V80 van.
 The company also has plans for full autopilot systems as the technology evolves.

+The LDV T60 has a 5-star ANCAP safety rating, the first Chinese ute to achieve this result.
 It comes with a five year, 130,000km warranty.
 Five year 24/7 roadside assist and a five year loan vehicle agreement for servicing.